martinsson/Refactoring-Kata-Lift-Pass-Pricing/README.md

 1. There should be ~3/4 elements, the http layer should have the PricingLogic as an injected dependency and the PricingLogic should have the PricingDao as an injected dependency.
 1. Move the bulk of the high level tests down onto PricingLogic using a fake dao, write some focused integration tests for the PricingDao using a real DB, there should be only a handful.

-Now the http layer and the integration of the parts can be tested with very few (one or two) high-level tests.
+Now the HTTP layer and the integration of the parts can be tested with very few (one or two) high-level tests.